 Potentially fossiliferous doline infill sediments similar to those at Kathu Pan are not apparent nearsurface within the present development area on satellite images.
-However, the possibility that they are present but hidden beneath superficial sediments (e.g. calcrete hardpans and aeolian sands) along ancient drainage lines cannot be excluded.
+However, the possibility that they are present but hidden beneath superficial sediments (e.g. aeolian sands) along the Vlermuisleegte drainage line cannot be excluded.